vonmillhausen/sf2000/README.md

 7. "File" menu > "Export" > "Export Audio..."
     * Set "Save as type" to "Other uncompressed files"
     * In "Format Options", set "Header" to "RAW (header-less)"; set "Encoding" to "Signed 16-bit PCM"
-    * Enter your "File name", and click "Save"
+    * Enter your "File name" as `pagefile.sys`, and click "Save"
     * If the "Edit Metadata Tags" window appears, just leave everything blank and click "OK"
+8. Replace the existing `pagefile.sys` file in the `Resources` folder on your SF2000 microSD card

 | Filename | 03.15 | 04.20 | 05.15 | 05.22 | Description | Listen |
 | -------- | ----- | ----- | ----- | ----- | ----------- | ------ |